Studying Missiology

 8. The person would feel at ease being in company with and in making friends with educated people of other cultures

 10. The person would be, as was said of William Borden, a "striking example of Christian stewardship."
-He or she would know how to husband resources as well as being both strategic and creative in using what is available.
+He or she would know how to use resources as well as be both strategic and creative in using what is available.
 Keyword: "Versatile"

 What should that ideal graduate have read?